COSD-PANDA/datasd_council_report_2017/main/process_overview.md

 #### Step 1
 For Step 1, we asked coordinators to identify any authoritative data sources their department uses.
 We identified a data source as any system that stores the primary version of data.
 For example:

-* Information Systems [CAN WE INSERT AN I.E. WITH 2 EXAMPLES FOR THIS ?]
+* Information Systems (such as client facing applications sandiego.gov or internally used applications like SAP)
-* Databases [DITTO]
+* Databases (such as Microsoft Access and Business Warehouse)
 * Excel Spreadsheets on Shared Drives or Personal Desktops
 * Access Databases on Shared Drives or Personal Desktops
-* 3rd Party Vendors and data hosted on vendor systems [DO WE HAVE AN IE OR TWO FOR THIS ?]
+* 3rd Party Vendors and data hosted on vendor systems (such as Survey Monkey or Google Analytics).

-For a further description of what we provided as datasource definitions, please see [Inventory Step 1](../attachments/core_inventory/datasources.html).
-[FOR THE "PAPER" REPORT, WILL YOU CHANGE THIS AND OTHER REFERENCES TO MATCH THE SECTION TITLE FROM THE TABLE OF CONTENTS?]
+For a further description of what we provided as datasource definitions, please see [Core Inventory, Step 1 - Data Sources in the Attachments Section](../attachments/core_inventory/datasources.html).

 In addition to identifying datasources, we asked coordinators to identify: